-Extended use refers to the practice of wearing the same N95 respirator for repeated close contact encounters with several different patients, without removing the respirator between patient encounters.
+Extended use refers to the practice of wearing the same N95 respirator for repeated close contact encounters with several different patients, doffing after each encounter.
+If no manufacturer guidance is available, data suggest limiting the number of reuses to no more than five uses (five donnings) per device by the same HCP to ensure an adequate respirator performance.
+HCP should always inspect the respirator and perform a seal check upon donning a re-used respirator.
+For N95 respirators that have been donned more than five times and may need to be re-used again, respiratory protection program managers should consider implementing a qualitative respirator fit performance evaluation.
+N95 and other disposable respirators should not be shared by multiple HCP.
 Extended use is well suited to situations wherein multiple patients with the same infectious disease diagnosis, whose care requires use of a respirator, are cohorted (i.e., housed on the same unit).
 It can also be considered to be used for care of patients with tuberculosis, varicella and measles, other infectious diseases where use of an N95 respirator or higher is recommended.
 When practicing extended use of N95 respirators over the course of a shift, considerations should include: